osilander/203.311/Week4/Week4.md

 mamba install -c bioconda minimap2
 ```

 `mamba` will sit around looking for the recipe for a minute, and then it should ask you whether you want to install the software.
 Simply press `enter` or type `Y` and press `enter`.

+Congrats!
+Your first command line installation of a real software package!

 Let's now get to the task at hand for today: analyzing DNA sequences from SARS-CoV-2.

-### SARS-CoV-2 Genome Sequencing
+## SARS-CoV-2 Genome Sequencing
 In the past 3.5 years, SARS-CoV-2 (the causative agent of COVID-19) has become one of the most extensivley sequenced organisms on earth, with well over [ten million whole genome sequences available](https://www.nature.com/articles/d41586-021-03698-7 "Nature article on Omicron"), and as of a year ago, two million sequence [by the UK alone](https://www.gov.uk/government/news/uk-completes-over-2-million-sars-cov-2-whole-genome-sequences "gov.uk press release").
 SARS-CoV-2 genome sequencing is performed for two primary reasons: (1) to track the emergence of new and possibly more virulent variants, and (2) to track transmission between people.
 It is this second application that was used extensively in New Zealand early in the pandemic, in constrast to most other countries.

 #### QUESTION